LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/writing-a-jolt-specification.md

 ]
 ```

-**Note:** “[&2].contentURL” is used on the RHS because the “searchRecords” array index is two levels up from “url”, i.e., url -> attributes -> searchRecords index.
+“[&2].contentURL” is used on the RHS because the “searchRecords” array index is two levels up from “url”, i.e., url -> attributes -> searchRecords index.

 **Transformed output**
 ```JSON